geoschem/GEOSChem-python-tutorial/README.md

 ## Try it right now on the cloud for free

 [Click here](https://mybinder.org/v2/gh/JiaweiZhuang/GEOSChem-python-tutorial/master) to launch a pre-configured notebook environment on the cloud platform provided freely by the [binder project](https://mybinder.org).
 Use the Chrome browser if you have trouble loading that page.
+Refresh the page if loading fails.

 If the page is loaded successfully, you should see a [Jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html) interface.
 Then, click on the first notebook to get started.
 Jupyter combines Python code, execution results, plots, custom texts, and even Latex formulas in a single page.
 Besides using the Jupyter program, you can also view the static notebook on GitHub (e.g [the first notebook](./Chapter00_basic_python.ipynb)).